 - If there would be a lien on personal property for failure to pay rent or damages made by the tenant.

 - How a landlord would enter the property.

-If that’s what you’re looking for, the Gretchen Ortiz Law Firm is here to help.
+If that’s what you’re looking for, the Law Offices of Gretchen Ortiz is here to help.
 We possess skilled, determined, and experienced attorneys to provide clients with the best possible service.
 Gretchen Ortiz has thorough knowledge in leasing contracts so if you’re looking for an establishment of an Orlando Lease contract; we are the firm for you.
 Contact us now, for a consultation.
 We won’t let you down!

 we are the right choice!

 Contact us today for wise counsel in matters of Lease.
 Our law firm proudly serves clients in all of Central Florida, including Orlando and the surrounding cities.